TheMindVirus/arduino-stuff/InfernoModchip/README.md

 ![screenshot1](https://github.com/TheMindVirus/arduino-stuff/blob/main/InfernoModchip/screenshot1.png)

 Currently, there has been a lack of that same Engineering discipline as everything gets outsourced \
 to the factory to mass produce.
-Microarchitectural Design and Nanotechnology has also evolved.
+Micro-Architectural Design and Nano-Technology has also evolved.

 ![screenshot2](https://github.com/TheMindVirus/arduino-stuff/blob/main/InfernoModchip/screenshot2.png)